kenmoini/go-zones/README.md

 ## Deployment - As a Container

+Pre-built container images can be found at https://quay.io/repository/kenmoini/go-zones

 GoZones comes with a set of `Containerfile`s that can be built with Docker or Podman with the following commands:

 ### Server Mode Container